 Your HVAC system can easily be damaged in a hurricane if you don’t protect it.

 - Strapping it tightly to the platform where it rests

 - Draping it with a strong, protective tarp

 Make sure that the straps are sturdy enough to hold your HVAC system against the strongest hurricane winds.

 - Secure the interior of your home

-A hurricane can cause just as much damage to the interior of your home, as it can the exterior.
+A hurricane can cause just as much damage to the interior of your home, as it can to the exterior.
 Water and wind could get into the house even if you take every precaution possible.
-Secure cupboards, doors, cabinets, drawers, desks and more, by using strong child locks.
-Store all your electronics like the TV, laptops, tablets, any glass objects, cookware, decorations and such, in secure places!
+Secure cupboards, doors, cabinets, drawers, desks, and more, by using strong child locks.
+Store all your electronics like the TV, laptops, tablets, glass objects, cookware, decorations, and such, in secure places!

 - Reinforce the siding of your home